kodou/kodou-docs/_docs/workflows.md

 `kompose` is one of the commands of kodou.io.
 It supports composing function calls using constructs such as Pipes.

-The function calls will require the X-Consumer-Custom-ID header and a Json payload with the `sessionid` field, a `timeout` field, and other fields (see the other documentation).
+The function calls will require the Authorization header and a Json payload with the `sessionid` field, a `timeout` field, and other fields (see the other documentation).

 The `sessionid` value serves as a proxy for the resources in the Setup phase.
-The request includes the 'X-Consumer-Custom-ID' header, and a Json payload with the `sessionid`, a `timeout` value, and other objects, in this case named `pipeline`, of function composition.
+The request includes the 'Authorization' header, and a Json payload with the `sessionid`, a `timeout` value, and other objects, in this case named `pipeline`, of function composition.
 In the example below, `Double.valueOf( "1001.1" )` is Piped into another function `Double("101.1").compareTo`, returning the value -1 (int).
 Note, to simplify the example we used well-known Java functions.

 ```
 curl --request POST \
- --header 'X-Consumer-Custom-ID: {your API ID}' \
+ --header 'Authorization: Bearer {your API ID eyJhbGciOiJXXXXX....}' \
  --header "Content-Type: application/json" \
  --data '{"sessionid": {from the Setup call}, "timeout":"20000", "pipeline": [
         [